burger-menu icon close-icon

 Cons to buying off the plan

-Buyers looking to buy off the plan should ask the developer for evidence of past projects, contact people who have previously used them, check for negative media reports, and, if possible, visit previous projects to assess the quality of the developer’s work.
+To avoid this from happening, buyers must do their due diligence.
+Ask developers for proof of past projects, contact people who have previously used them, check for negative media reports, and, if possible, visit previous projects to assess the quality of the developer’s work before signing the contract.

 Construction exceeds the ‘sunset clause’

-One of the most significant risks with buying off the plan is developers evoking the sunset clause.
 The sunset clause is a statement in the contract of sale that effectively puts a time limit on the contract’s validity.
-Should the developer fail to complete the project by the date outlined in the sunset clause, the contract is declared void and the deposit is returned to the buyer.
+Should the developer fail to complete the project by the date outlined in the sunset clause, the contract is declared void, and the deposit is returned to the buyer.

-If there is a likelihood that your property will take longer than expected, ensure your developer updates your contract so that the sunset date falls after construction completion.
+If your property construction is taking longer than expected, ensure your developer updates your contract so that the sunset date falls after construction completion.

 Your financial position may change